sparkyb/pype/readme.txt

 tracebacks, etc., we can probably figure out what is going on and how we can fix it.

+In the summer of 2008, I actually had an OS X laptop to use mid June 2008 to late August 2008.
+I did my best to improve PyPE, but because of how slow PyPE is on OS X (I believe it is caused by the way the editor control is wrapped on OS X with wxPython), I actually abandoned the platform.
+PyPE inside an Ubuntu or Windows virtual machine (Virtual Box or Parallels are both good) works well on OS X.

 --------------------
 Command Line Options